lupeng-xm/E-RODNet/README.md

 The following deployment process and other content are taken from the README.md file of the [RODNet](https://github.com/yizhou-wang/RODNet).

+The model files and experimental results can be accessed by visiting [links](https://pan.baidu.com/s/10NaX_etkc0j2N4s59RsmSg?pwd=yhd6)

 ## Installation

 Clone RODNet code.